Damp in 19th, 20th and 21st Century Properties

 Initially selling well despite a lack of follow-up promotion, the product received generally negative reviews online.
 It continues to be sold by the same suppliers where it was first introduced but is no longer advertised as the miracle product it was intended to be.
 The reason for negative reviews is simple; ingress can never be rectified by applying any product to a damp wall.

-Below Left: Promotion in 2014 marketed the product as an ingress suppressant that remained adverse to mould growth.
-Additionally there was great emphasis on advising adequate heating during cold weather, with promotional literature detailing elements such as convection and ventilation.
+Below: Promotional literature in 2014 marketed the product as an ingress suppressant that remained adverse to mould growth.
+Additionally there was great emphasis on advising adequate heating during cold weather and detailing elements such as convection and ventilation.
 Fundamentally, the product provides a solvent based membrane coating to conceal ingress.
 To a lesser extent the proven thermal properties prevent excessive condensation.

 In 2016 the company decided to sell on all data relating to the 2013 survey.
 The information was potentially invaluable to those within the damp industry.
 However, a clause imposed by Trading Standards had been introduced just months before which forbade usage of contact information within purchased data derived from product promotion.
 The contact details had not been redacted by the manufacturer prior to sale, but if bought and used for purposes other than research, would leave the buyer open to legal action.
 Intervention by Trading Standards remained probable as using the contact data contravened The Data Protection Act and more specifically the ‘first data protection principle’.
 This in effect made the available data worthless for most interested businesses.